What is a pressure sore?

 How can Centrobed help?

 - Regular repositioning

 - Correct products and equipment at the correct time

 - Keep patient moving

-- Availability of product and equipment
+- Availability of products and equipment

-Following products can help and prevent pressure sores:
+The following products can help and prevent pressure sores:

 Arctic Turning Bed